 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 This item was last sold on : 03/31/18

 |Rancho Del Sol||Homepage|

-Kishu tangerines are available mid to late winter.
+Kishu tangerines are available during the winter months.